 General Questions About Feeling-Based Telepathic Communication

-Telepathic conversation—consciously and intentionally sending and receiving images, feelings, thoughts, etc.—unfolds from this space of telepathic perception.
+Silent, telepathic conversation—consciously and intentionally sending and receiving images, feelings, thoughts, etc.—unfolds from this space of feeling-based telepathic perception.

 People think of telepathy as some kind of trick or technique of the mind, but this is so incorrect.
 In feeling-based aka telepathic communication, you rest in the moment and feel very alive and present.
 This space of aliveness is where animals are able to connect with us.

 Telepathy literally means “feeling with” or “suffering with” another being (from the Greek word pathos) “across a distance” (from the Greek word tele).
 It is essentially the deepest and purest form of compassion.
 For this reason, I actually prefer calling what I do “feeling-based communication with animals” instead of “telepathic communication with animals.”